DataDog/documentation/content/en/continuous_integration/tests/java.md

 Maven compiler plugin supports [annotationProcessorPaths][3] property starting with version 3.5.
 If you absolutely must use an older version, declare Datadog compiler plugin as a regular dependency in your project.

-Additionally, if you are using JDK 16 or newer, add the following lines to [.mvn/jvm.config][4] in your project base directory:
+Additionally, if you are using JDK 16 or newer, add the following lines to the [.mvn/jvm.config][4] file in your project base directory:

 {{< code-block lang="properties" filename=".mvn/jvm.config" >}}
 --add-exports=jdk.compiler/com.sun.tools.javac.api=ALL-UNNAMED